The Davis Center

 Absolutely not!
 Ms. Davis is trained in both methods.
 Through her own research, she has discovered that AIT works on ones "sense of hearing"-that may include hypersensitivity (hearing too well) or hyposensitivity (tuning out sound).
 The Tomatis® Method works more specifically on processing skills-both auditory and vestibular.
 It also addresses a different type of sound hypersensitivity that is not addressed with AIT.
 Understanding of the anatomy and physiology of the ear is very important because it is this knowledge that helps explain the difference between the two methods.

-By itself, The Tomatis® Method is an innovative program of sound stimulation, audio-vocal activities, and consultation, which was developed by the French physician Alfred A. Tomatis.
-It has been used throughout the world for over fifty years for both the correction of language, communication, and learning difficulties and for personal growth.
+Listening Training Programs are applied at The Trunk of The Tree of Sound Enhancement Therapy®.
+They are modeled after the work of Dr. Alfred Tomatis.
+The Tomatis® Method is an innovative program of sound stimulation, audio-vocal activities, and consultation, which was developed by the French physician Alfred A. Tomatis.
+It has been used throughout the world for over sixty years for both the correction of language, communication, and learning difficulties and for personal growth.

 The Tomatis Method® does not concern itself with hearing, but with the functional, social, and psychological factors that bear on listening, communication, language, motor control, learning and health in general.
 Dr. Tomatis looked at Listening as the active ability, intention, and desire to focus on the sounds that we want to analyze and to reject the ones we do not want.
 Hearing instead, is the passive reception of sound.